 - Orthodox Icons/Religious Momentums – To put in the room, near the baby.

-- Food for guests: chocolates, sweets and/or cookies wrapped up in cellophane – it is a Greek tradition to give visitors a gift of food, when they visit at the hospital.
+- Food for guests: chocolates, sweets and/or cookies wrapped up in cellophane -Greek tradition to give visitors a gift of food, when they visit at the hospital.